pawadski/monitoring_exporter/README.md

 ###  Ansible

-Playbooks are included in playbooks/.
+Playbook is included in `monitoring_exporter.yml`.

 You will likely need to edit the IP address variable `ip_address` - this is the IP address the playbook will add to the appropriate xinetd.d files, as a makeshift whitelist if you have only one Prometheus instance that's going to be contacting the exporter.